header-banner-edible_flowers.jpg

 2. Stay away from umbrella-shaped flowers2

-3. If a flower gives you minor skin irritation, it might give you minor gut irritation.
-And you don’t want that, do you?2,6
+3. If a flower gives you minor skin irritation, it might give you gut irritation, too.2,6

 Store-bought Flowers